dotse/tls-fed-auth/tls-fed-auth.md

 -   Federation Operator Role: The federation operator plays a crucial role in maintaining data integrity within the federation.
 Their responsibilities include:
     -   Defining regulations for metadata management that MUST include, at a minimum but not limited to, expiration and cache time management.
-    -   Implementing mechanisms to update the published federation metadata, ensuring it adheres to the expiration time (exp, see (#metadata-signing)) and cache TTL (cache_ttl, see (#federation-metadata-claims)) specifications.
+    -   Implementing mechanisms to update the published federation metadata, ensuring it adheres to the expiration time (exp as defined in (#metadata-signing)) and cache TTL (cache_ttl as defined in (#federation-metadata-claims)) specifications.

 -   Member Responsibility: Members must follow the federation's metadata management regulations and refresh their local metadata store according to the defined expiration and cache regulations.